AventusDAO/avn-gateway-api/README.md

 Please see the [avn-api](https://www.npmjs.com/package/avn-api) NPM module for JS functionality and example usage.

 ## Running
-Before using the api, set the user's AvN mnemonic or secret seed as the **SURI** environment variable: `export SURI=<mnemonic OR secret seed>``
+Before using the api, set the user's AvN mnemonic or secret seed as the **AVN_SURI** environment variable: `export AVN_SURI=<mnemonic OR secret seed>``
 examples:
-- `export SURI="industry icon train animal assist park sister wrong hammer cruise faint describe"`
+- `export AVN_SURI="industry icon train animal assist park sister wrong hammer cruise faint describe"`
-- `export SURI=0x226beb8ff69a053e0f101944d4c917819f7b9e44f1d915f3cf30dc97844262e0`
+- `export AVN_SURI=0x226beb8ff69a053e0f101944d4c917819f7b9e44f1d915f3cf30dc97844262e0`

 **Note:** _It's important to keep the mnemonic/seed secret safe and not expose it anywhere else.
 If compromised you could lose all your funds._